anna1k/anna1k.github.io/_pages/about.md

 3rd year MD-PhD, 1st year PhD student in Computer Science and Engineering at the University of Michigan, advised by Prof. [Stella Yu](https://web.eecs.umich.edu/~stellayu/)
 ---

-My research focuses on computer vision and its applications to healthcare.
-Current projects include topics in hierarchical clustering, detecting landmarks on hip radiographs, and improving 2D and 3D cell segmentation.
-As an undergraduate, I worked in cell biology on renal aquaporin trafficking, and earlier in medical school, I studied racial disparities in pediatric emergencies.
+My research focuses on computer vision and its applications to healthcare with current projects in hierarchical classification and forecasting.
+I previously worked on hip landmark detection and analyzed disparities in pediatric emergencies.
+As an undergraduate, I studied renal aquaporin trafficking from a cell biology lens.